Key takeaways

 What happens when I do eventually want to retire?

-Once you reach age 65 or advise your super fund that you’ve retired permanently, your TTR pension moves into retirement phase and may be treated as an account‑based pension by your fund, which may have more advantages.
+Once you reach age 65 or advise your super fund that you’ve retired permanently and cease your employment, you can move your TTR pension into retirement phase, where your super turns into retirement income.
+This may be treated as a flexible retirement income stream (also known as an allocated or account‑based pension) by your fund, which may have more advantages.

 For more information on account-based pensions and other retirement pensions available, see our article – Types of retirement pensions explained.